imdineshkumar24/crick_project_01082023/README.md

-# Predicting Noball or Legal
+# Predicting Noball or Legal Ball